 Turn on the grid on your phone

 Turning on the grid overlay on your phone helps you use the rule of thirds.
 Instead of centering your subject, you can position it to the left or the right or a bit higher or lower in the frame.
 It may not seem like a big deal to change the composition a little, but this simple change will make a big difference.
-With the grid overlay, you’ll know the exact positions for the rule of thirds lines, so you can compose your image accordingly.
+With the grid overlay, you’ll know the exact positions for the rule of thirds lines so that you can compose your image accordingly.

 Turning on the grid overlay should be pretty straightforward on most phone cameras.
 If you aren’t sure how to switch on the grid, Google the name of your phone and “camera grid overlay” (i.e. “Samsung Galaxy s6 camera grid overlay”).